 - Home Health Care Services must start using EVV by 1/1/2023

-Even worse, the penalty increases over time.
-THE GOOD NEWS — the Act empowers the feds to reimburse your state for up to 90% of implementation costs and 75% of operation/maintenance costs.
+The good news: The Cures Act provides compensation to states who do comply with the mandate.
+States can be reimbursed up to 90% of implementation costs and 75% of operation/maintenance costs.
 As new policies take shape in Washington, now is the time to act on this important incentive.

 Start your EVV search today

-Whether you are a current Mediware customer or perhaps your state is reviewing other alternatives, now is the time to start a conversation where you can learn all the implications of Section 12006.
+Whether you are already a current Mediware customer or your state is reviewing new alternatives and solutions, now is the time to start a conversation to learn all the implications of Section 12006.